 Need a quote for an asbestos survey?

-Now you know some of the things that might factor into any quote you receive for an asbestos survey, you’ve got a clearer idea of what you’ll likely spend.
+Now you know some of the things that might factor into any quote you receive for an asbestos survey, you’ve got a clearer idea of what you’re likely to spend.